With the amount of time I spend watching Netflix, I’d be a millionaire if I could get paid to watch TV.

-This for me is the holiest of “watching TV to make money” systems.
-IT’s also the rarest.
+This is one of the most sought-after “watching TV to make money” jobs.

 The downside is you actually need to get employed by Netflix, and this job type comes up quite rarely, so keep your eyes on the Netflix Job Board.

-You may also want to check out the jobs listing for other online streaming companies like Hulu, HBO, Sling.TV etc.
+You may also want to check out the job listings for other online streaming companies like Hulu, HBO, Sling.TV etc.

 5. Make Money Watching Videos on YouTube

 With the amount of time I spend on YouTube, it would be nice to get paid for my efforts.

 These sites do pay, so they aren’t scams.
 But they pay very little in relation to the amount of time that you need to spend on them, so only do this if you have a lot of extra time to kill, don’t mind having a set video playlist to watch, and don’t expect a large payout.

 This is a more unique approach to getting paid to watch TV, but it pays.

 You can make money from home and it doesn't have to be challenging.
 Click here to see how.

 Care.com has listings for companion care for senior citizens.
 Some of them have little to no special needs and are just looking for companions to sit with them during the day and watch TV.